TBSx3Australia/DAGBENCH/network/iota/README.md

    docker pull iotaledger/iri:version
    ```

-2. build snapshot file for your test net
+2. generate seeds and Snapshot file for your test net

    ```
    java -jar iota-coo.jar SnapshotBuilder
    ```

    iota-coo.jar is built based on [private iota testnet](https://github.com/schierlm/private-iota-testnet)

+   Seeds are output to `seeds.txt`

+   Snapshot file is `Snapshot.txt`

+   The relation of seeds and their addresses are in `Snapshot.log`

    The snapshot.txt should look like this:
    ```